ozyurtf/cpu-scheduler/README.md

 ### Process Implementation

 In any given time, there might be many different processes that are in different states.
-Some of them might be waiting to be executed by the CPU.
-Some of them might be currently executed by the CPU.
-Some others might already be terminated, etc.
+Some of them might be **waiting** to be executed by the CPU.
+Some of them might be **running**, in other words, might be currently executed by the CPU.
+Some others might already be **terminated**, etc.

-In each one of these processes, there might be too many information (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) that we have to deal with.
+In each one of these processes, there are too many information (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) that we have to deal with.

 Therefore, to be able to manage all the processes more easily, we can try to store all these information in a data structure.
-By using this data structure, we can manage the processes more easily.
+And then by using this data structure, we can manage the processes more easily.

-So we call this data structure **Process Control Block (PCB)** and it is **created and managed by the operating system** because processes are implemented in the kernel.
+So we call this data structure **Process Control Block (PCB)** and it is **created and managed by the operating system**.

-Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way, process A can continue its execution from where it left off without losing any important data or without losing any progress when the process A becomes ready to be executed again later. **Process control blocks** are also very useful for this purpose.
-They help us to **save the execution context of the processes** during **context switching**.
+Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way, process A can continue its execution from where it lefts off without losing any important data and its progress. **Process control blocks** are also very useful for this purpose.
+They help us to **save the execution context of the processes** during the **context switch**.
 And through this way the **operating system** can **support/manage multiple processes**.

-Because each process has a distinct process control block, we can assign a unique ID to these processes, which we call **Process ID (PID)**.
+Because **each process** has a **distinct process control block**, we can assign a unique ID to these processes, which we call **Process ID (PID)**.
 These process IDs help us to access the execution context of different processes.

-And we can store the process ID along with the process control block in a new data structure.
+And we can **store** the **process ID** along with the **process control block** in a new data structure.
 We call this data structure **Process Table**.

 When we pass the process ID, the kernel will basically look at that process ID in the process table and verify whether you have the right to access the process control block or not.
 If you do, you will be able to access to the process control block.

-In addition to the process table, the operating system maintains some other tables (e.g., memory table, IO table, file table) to be able to manage the resources properly when the processes are being executed.
+In addition to the process table, the **operating system maintains some other tables** **(e.g., memory table, IO table, file table)** to be able to **manage** the **resources** properly **when** the **processes** are **being executed**.

 In below, we can see the tables that are maintained by the operating system to manage the execution of processes and their accesses to the system resources.